Brock Dundee and I returned to New York.

 Or his friends.

-I walked from the event and entered the Tube.
+I left the event and entered the Tube.

 Sitting down in the train I shut my eyes and felt the movement of the train.